Klayeryt/Welcome/README.md

 - {SERVERNAME} - Hostname
 - {IP} - Server IP address
 - {PORT} - Server Port
-- {MAXPLAYERS} - The maximum number of players on the server
 - {PLAYERS} - The current number of players on the server

 Colors: